john-nance/HTMLHelp/HTMLHelp/Docs/03_Writing Content/01_Images.md

 # Images

-Images are in a folder called "-images".
+Images are typically in a folder called "-images" under the Docs directory.

-Any folders beginning with a minus sign are hidden from the index - so you don't see this images folder in the menu on the left.
+Any folders beginning with a minus sign are hidden from the index - so you don't see this "-images" folder in the menu on the left.

-Pages are rendered from the root of the application so the path to images is always Docs/-images/...
+Pages are rendered from the root of the application so the path to images is Docs/-images/...

 ```
 ![pureHelp Screenshot](Docs/-images/pureHelp/IntroPage.png)